-How to plan an EV road trip, plus four of the best routes
+How to plan for the best EV road trip routes

 RACV

-On the road, Chargefox’s ultra-rapid DC charging stations can deliver an impressive 400 kilometres of driving range to some EVs in 15 minutes.
-Regular charging stations, however, can take many hours to charge an EV for the same distance - these can be good charging solutions if you're staying for a while at the charge location, such as at a shopping centre.
+Chargefox’s ultra-rapid DC charging stations can deliver an impressive 400 kilometres of driving range to some EVs in 15 minutes.
+Regular charging stations, however, can take many hours to charge an EV for the same distance - these can be good solutions if you're staying for a while at the charge location, such as a holiday resort or shopping centre.

 Chargefox provides the following rule-of-thumb for how many kilometres of range can be added per hour of charging based on the type of charger being used: